pvamos/fcos-k8s/README.md

 #### A custom service to deploy Python 3

-Please note, that the nodes will have an additional reboot on each node:
+Note that the nodes will have an additional reboot on each node:
 We use a one time run only service to deploy python 3 at ignition to the nodes before ansible:

 ```sh